DreamHost: Web hosting

 DreamHost's shared, VPS, and dedicated hosting network consists of Apache, nginx and lighttpd web servers running on the Ubuntu operating system.
 DreamHost also offers cloud storage and computing services for entrepreneurs and developers, launched in 2012.
 The control panel for users to manage all services is a custom application designed in-house, and includes integrated billing and a support ticket system.
 DreamHost's staff contributes to an official blog and a customer support wiki.

 DreamHost does not offer call-in phone support, but customers can pay extra to request callbacks from support staff.
 Furthermore, a live chat option is available for all accounts when the level of support emails is low.
 This option is always available for customers who already pay the monthly fee for callbacks.
 The company hosts in excess of one million domains.

 File hosting

-In 2006, the company began a beta version file hosting service they called "Files Forever".
+In 2006, the company began a beta version file hosting service it called "Files Forever".
 The company stated that existing customers could store files "forever" after paying a one-time storage fee, and redistribute or sell them with DreamHost handling the transactions.
 As of November 2012, this service was no longer offered to new customers.
-In April 2013, DreamHost mentioned that the Files Forever service had been discontinued and that they would focus on building a better-supported storage technology.
+In April 2013, DreamHost mentioned that the Files Forever service had been discontinued and that it would focus on building a better-supported storage technology.